leios/gpu-handbook/src/content/intro.md

 During my PhD, I got this question a lot.
 And it's a good question.
-If you are used to simulating the motion of galaxies, why would you care about the latest 3D animation from PIXAR or DreamWorks?
+If you are a scientist who is used to simulating the motion of galaxies, why would you care about the latest animation from PIXAR or DreamWorks?
 Well, let's talk about that.

 As a reminder, GPU stands for Graphics Processing Unit.